 However, that theory may be flawed due to rising longevity.
 For example, you or a spouse may work for 40 years and be retired for 35 or more years based on your lifespans.

-This is an optional GlidePath service, but we believe it may be prudent to increase your risk after your transition years to reduce your risk of running out of money late in life.
+This is an optional GlidePath service, but we believe it will prove to be prudent to increase your risk after your transition years to reduce your risk of running out of money later in life.

 The Importance of Diversification

 Nobel prize-winning theorists say diversification produces the highest rate of return per unit of risk.

 Dr. William F. Sharpe won a Nobel Prize for his Capital Asset Pricing Model that introduced this insight into the relationship between risk and return.

 Our global investment strategies emphasize diversification for your investments to minimize risk and produce competitive rates of return.